Azii672/AutoRename/README.md

 ## Bug Report or Feature Suggestion

 If you have a bug report or a feature that you want to see implemeneted, kindly go to Issues and submit a post there.

+## Firefox Branch

+This branch contain specific code for Firefox  while the `master` branch will only target Chromium based browsers.
+Changes or pull requests for Firefox must be pushed to this branch only.
+Lastly, any feature that was made in this branch or `master` must be shared across both branches.

 ## MIT License